StackStorm/st2contrib/packs/elastic/logstash.md

 ### Issues with dots  in trigger instance payload

 Logstash generates metrics containing dots like *hits.rate_1m*.
-There's a known [bug](https://github.com/StackStorm/st2/pull/1465) in StackStorm which is known to resolved, but not yet merged at the moment of writing this example.
+There's a known [bug](https://github.com/StackStorm/st2/pull/1465) in StackStorm which is known to be resolved, but not yet merged at the moment of writing of this example.
 As soon as it merged into a newer release the suggested example should work fine.